Mid levelmarketing

 Q2

 Describe your experience with content management systems (CMS) and marketing automation platforms.
-Which have you used, and how have you leveraged them to streamline content publishing and distribution?
+Which tools have you used, and how did they improve your workflow?

-Why they ask this:* This tests your technical proficiency with industry-standard tools and your ability to work efficiently within marketing tech stacks, which impacts productivity and workflow integration.
+Why they ask this:* This assesses your technical proficiency with industry-standard tools and your ability to work efficiently within marketing ecosystems that most companies rely on.

 Q3